Telnyx - Global Communications Platform ProviderHome

 This is the number most companies never calculate.
 They track call volume and handle time, but not economic yield per call.
 Without that baseline, automation decisions default to cost containment instead of revenue capture.

-Step 2: Where revenue actually leaks
+Step 2: Identify where voice AI revenue leaks occur

 No contact center captures 100 percent of high-intent demand.
 Leakage appears in predictable places like: